blackluv/remix-bscscan-plugins/docs/index.md

 Click on the plugin icon.
 Click connect to a Local plugin.
-Add the plugin url '' and name Bscverifier.
+Add the plugin url '' and name Bscscan verify.
 Now click okay and enjoy your bsc contract verifier.

 ## How to verify smart contracts